 The 390 might have been acceptable in a personal luxury Thunderbird or full-size station wagon, but under the Mustang’s hood it was no match for a Camaro packing a high-winding, deep-breathing 327-cid small block V-8.
-And it certainly wasn’t enough against the big block Plymouth GTX or Pontiac GTO.
+And it certainly wasn’t enough against the Pontiac GTO or big-block Plymouth GTX.
 Word of its shortcoming quickly spread and sales lagged, prompting Rhode Island-based Tasca to come up with a performance fix for the heavy, low-revving 390 Mustang.

 After tuning the 390 engine as far as it could go, Tasca turned to mechanic and drag racer Bill Gilbert for a solution that offered customers improved performance without costing too much.
 In theory, the high-performance Ford 427 V-8 could be had as a $622 option, but few young Mustang buyers were willing or able to fork over that kind of cash—the equivalent of $5,000 today—for a high-strung engine.
 Those who could usually opted for the Shelby Mustang.
 Gilbert came up with a formula that combined high-flow 427-sourced cylinder heads with a police-fleet tough 428-cid rotating assembly.